-- c) Common Law in respect of injuries, etc., to person and property, caused due to and arising out of the carrying out the work under this contract.
+- c) Common-Law in respect of injuries, etc., to person and property, caused due to and arising out of the carrying out the work under this contract.

 - d) The Building contractor shall indemnify and keep indemnified the owner against all losses, damages, fines, prosecutions, liabilities that may arise or accrue against the owner from the contractor’s failure to adhere to all statutory obligations.

 9. The Building contractor shall work in coordination with other agencies involved in working on the building.
 He shall render all co-operation and assistance to them.
-The time of completion shall not be extended on this account.
+The time of completion shall not be extended to this account.
 The contractor shall set right damages caused to the building due to the work of electrical, sanitary and water supply, contractors, for which he shall be paid accordingly.